EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This means that when you call a function, you cannot reliably know what exceptions might emerge from that function call (some languages have attempted a *parallel type system* via *exception specifications* but these experiments have universally failed).
 If we could somehow include failure information in the type system, the type checker could ensure that all possible failures are accounted for in your code.

-As it is unpredictable, failure is another kind of Effect and can thus be managed by the Type System.
+It is unpredictable, so failure is another kind of Effect and can thus be managed by the Type System.

 {{ I’m not done here }}
 ### `Unit` and Effects